 Delhi – Chandigarh – Manali – Rohtang Pass – Kunzum Pass – Kaza – Tabo

-By this route, the journey will become of a total of 800 kilometers that you can cover in 2 days with a night halt at Manali on Day 1.
+By this route, the journey will become a total of 800 kilometers that you can cover in 2 days with a night halt at Manali on Day 1.
 This route remains open only from late May to Mid October and remains blocked due to snow for the rest of the year.
-You will have to cross two high altitude passes and the condition of the road between Manali and Kaza is really terrible.
+You will have to cross two high-altitude passes and the condition of the road between Manali and Kaza is really terrible.